 WHO WE ARE

-A vital mission.
 We celebrate the achievements of Irish American writers and artists, past and present and we aim to highlight, energize and encourage Irish Americans active in the arts.
 We support artistic freedom, human rights and social justice.

 At the suggestion of IAW&A co-founder Malachy McCourt, we hold twice-monthly salons, originally live in NYC and now virtually, attracting participants from all over the world.
 You might find poets, writers, musicians, singers, songwriters, actors, playwrights, storytellers, dancers, visual artists or comic performers presenting their work.
 Whether aspiring or accomplished, the artists find community, encouragement and respect at our salons.
 Salons are free and open to the public and the audiences always enjoy a good show.